Reporting Fraud, Waste, or Abuse

 In an investigation, objectives include verifying the facts, maintaining objectivity and confidentiality, determining responsibility, and recommending corrective actions to help ensure that similar actions do not occur in the future.

 As Internal Audit investigates allegations of dishonesty, the reporting individual’s confidentiality is protected under Tennessee Code Annotated Title 10, Chapter 7 (subject to court action requiring disclosure).
 Also, state law prohibits discrimination or retaliation of any kind against employees who report allegations of dishonest acts.

 Internal Audit has reporting responsibility to the Audit Committee of the Tennessee Board of Regents through the Director of System-wide Internal Auditing.
 This reporting relationship enables them to independently and objectively review matters involving any level of administration at the college.

 College management is responsible for establishing and implementing systems and procedures to prevent and detect fraud, waste and abuse.

 The basic elements of a proper control system include:

 - Creating a culture of honesty and high ethics

 - Evaluating risks and implementing processes, procedures and controls to prevent, deter and detect fraud, waste and abuse

 - Developing an appropriate oversight process

-Management at all levels of the college should review the information that is available from the American Institute of Certified Public Accountants in the document, Management Anti-fraud Programs and Controls: Guidance to Help Prevent and Deter Fraud, at their website:
+Management at all levels of the college should review the information that is available from the American Institute of Certified Public Accountants in the document, Management Anti-fraud Programs and Controls: Guidance to Help Prevent and Deter Fraud, at: